 I am pleased to note that my biography of Dame Margaret Scott, Dame Maggie Scott: a life in dance, is now available from Australian book shops and from the publisher, Text Publishing, Melbourne.
 It is also available as an e-book from the usual suppliers.
 Further details and a link to e-distributors are available on the Text page.
-Read the back story as published in The Canberra Times at this link.

 Many thanks to all those who have supported me in this venture.

 Michelle Potter, 22 October 2014

 THE LAUNCH: Australian Ballet studios, 10 November 2014

 - Read another account of the launch (and opinions on other matters) on Shane Wombat’s post of 12 November 2014.
 The lady in the wheelchair in Mr (or is it Ms?)
 Wombat’s book signing photograph is Lucy Henty, Maggie’s much admired secretary and bursar in the early days of the Australian Ballet School.

 MEDIA: [Update October 2018: most audio links are no longer available]

 - Listen to an interview with Maggie Scott recorded by Jon Faine on his Conversation Hour for Radio 774 ABC Melbourne at this link [Link no longer available].
 Maggie’s voice begins at 23:22 mins.
 This is a particularly interesting interview for its engagement not just between Maggie and Jon Faine, but also between Maggie and Faine’s co-host, oncologist Dr Ranjana Srivastava, and his other guest on the program, former President of the Waterside Workers’ Federation of Australia, Jim Beggs.

 - Listen to an interview with Maggie Scott recorded by Philip Adams for ABC Radio National’s Late Night Live at this link.